 Store leftovers in an airtight container in the refrigerator.
 They should stay fresh for 4-5 days.

-Serve these dairy free mashed potatoes with gluten free gravy.
-Or enjoy them plain, or topped with fresh chives.
+Serve these potatoes with gluten free gravy, or enjoy them plain, or topped with fresh chives.
+Serve them alongside oven roasted chicken legs, glazed carrots, and a green salad for a cozy Sunday dinner.

 Recipe